terri-yaki/QuizApp/pages/api/README.md

 - `password`:`string` - A password for the user. (*TODO: Clarify password requirements.*)

 #### Responses:
 **200** - Ok.
 The user account was successfully created.
-The account details ans session will be returned in the following form:
+The account details and session will be returned in the following form:
 ```json
 {
     "uuid":"627148757b2d677dc2ad5bae",